K-dash/nblm-rs/docs/cli/share.md

 Share notebooks with other users.

+!!! warning "Testing Status"
-> **Warning**: This command has **not been tested** in a real environment as it requires multiple Google accounts.
+    This command has **not been tested** in a real environment as it requires multiple Google accounts.
 The documentation is based on the API specification and should work as described, but functionality is not guaranteed.
 Use at your own risk.

->
+!!! info "Official Documentation"
-> **Official Documentation**: For detailed information about sharing permissions and requirements, see [Share notebooks - Google Cloud](https://cloud.google.com/gemini/enterprise/notebooklm-enterprise/docs/share-notebooks).
+    For detailed information about sharing permissions and requirements, see [Share notebooks - Google Cloud](https://cloud.google.com/gemini/enterprise/notebooklm-enterprise/docs/share-notebooks).

->
+!!! tip "Contributions Welcome"
-> **Contributions Welcome**: If you have access to a multi-user environment and can test this functionality, we would greatly appreciate your contributions.
-Please see [CONTRIBUTING.md](../../CONTRIBUTING.md) for how to contribute test results or improvements.
+    If you have access to a multi-user environment and can test this functionality, we would greatly appreciate your contributions.
+Please see [CONTRIBUTING.md](https://github.com/K-dash/nblm-rs/blob/main/CONTRIBUTING.md) for how to contribute test results or improvements.

 ## Available Commands